SereMark/erasmuscup/README.md

 ## 3. Features

 - **📊 Leaderboard**
-  Now tracking even more ways to lose points for Buffaloing, Nudity, and opening beverages incorrectly (How’s That’ed).
+  Tracks your House Points and all the ways you can lose them: Buffaloing, Nudity, and opening beverages incorrectly (How’s That’ed).

 - **📆 Weekly & Surprise Events**
-  Still banned on Blood Moons.
-Still mandatory if you don’t want to hemorrhage House Points.
+  Never on Blood Moons.
+Participate if you don’t want to hemorrhage House Points.

 - **⚖️ Extra Crimes & Strange Punishments**
-  *Murder?* Eh, no actual punishment. *Constructive Feedback?* Immediate death by Strawberry Moon Execution.
+  *Murder?* No actual punishment. *Constructive Feedback?* Immediate death by Strawberry Moon Execution.
 Seems fair.

 - **💥 Super Gambits**
-  Amp up the chaos with dynamically scalable point totals.
-Perfect for large-scale meltdown events.
+  Dynamically scalable point totals for large-scale meltdown events.

 - **🪧 Armistices**
-  Because sometimes you need to ally with your sworn House enemies to chase bigger points… or cheat fate.
+  Sometimes you need to ally with your sworn House enemies to chase bigger points… or cheat fate.

 - **🕵️ House Judge Role**
   Elected to interpret rules, resolve disputes, and occasionally dock points from *every* house.
 No one is safe.

 - **📡 Nudity Geo-Tracking** *(In Progress)*
   Because awarding points for going full-birthday-suit *once per half-semester* just isn’t enough.
-We’re mapping it.
+Soon, we’ll map it too.

 ---

 ## 4. Legal Framework Highlights

 - **House Points**: Win them in events, lose them for Cheating, Buffaloing, or existing incorrectly.
-- **Armistices**: Collude with other Houses.
-The official rules say it’s (sometimes) legal!
+- **Armistices**: Collude with other Houses; the official rules say it’s (sometimes) legal.
 - **Gambits & Super Gambits**: Impromptu events carrying serious point stakes—some with bigger multipliers.
 - **Punishable Crimes**: Treason (very bad), Constructive Feedback (worse?), Public Nudity (ironically *earns* you points), and of course, the ultimate crime of **Losing**.
-- **Murder**: Still in the rules.
-Still apparently allowed.
-We... we’re working on that.
+- **Murder**: Part of the rules, with no specified penalty.

 See the unabridged madness in the [House Cup Rules 2025](./House-Cup-Rules.md).